vita-io/react-native-segment-io-analytics/README.md

 The iOS SDK can be found here: https://github.com/segmentio/analytics-ios

 ## Installation
-1. Get the project by cloning it from its GitHub repository into `node_modules/react-native/Libraries/RNSegmentIOAnalytics/` *OR* download the npm package (if exist) using npm install.
+1. Download and install the npm package by running `npm install --save react-native-segment-io-analytics`
 2. In your Podfile, add `pod "Analytics"` to your project.
 3. Make sure your project links to *libAnalytics.a* and *libRNSegmentIOAnalytics.a* (The libraries should be listed under Build Phases -> Link Binary With Libraries".

-4. Run `npm install --save react-native-segment-io-analytics`
+(You can also get the package by cloning it from its GitHub repository into `node_modules/react-native/Libraries/RNSegmentIOAnalytics/`)

 ## Usage sample
 ```javascript